 J. Griffis Smith

-This small Hill Country community was settled in the early 1850s in northeast Uvalde County.
-It is on the crystal-clear waters of the Sabinal River among rugged canyons, shaded by Bald Cypress, live oak and pecan trees.
-This community—12 miles south of the Lost Maples State Natural Area—offers a wide range of outdoor activities including swimming, tubing, horseback riding, hunting, hiking, cycling and birding.
+This community in northeast Uvalde County was settled in the early 1850s.
+It is on the Sabinal River among rugged canyons shaded by bald cypress, live oak and pecan trees.
+Just 12 miles south of the Lost Maples State Natural Area, it offers many activities including swimming, tubing, horseback riding, hunting, hiking, cycling and birding.

 Plan your Texas trip then take your Passport with you.